Heading into warmer weather, you may be considering knitting or crocheting with cotton yarn.

 Best for Baby

-Cotton is an excellent choice for babies because it is easy care, soft, and available in vibrant colors.
+Cotton is an excellent choice for babies because it is easy-care, soft, and available in vibrant colors.
 Enjoy cotton yarn for knitting or crocheting baby blankets, baby clothes, booties, and layettes.
-9 Easy Baby Sweaters Free Knitting Patterns
+Check out this article I wrote on 9 Easy Baby Sweaters Free Knitting Patterns

 If you’re knitting spring, summer, or early fall clothes consider using cotton yarn.
 It’s soft, breathable, and wicks moisture away from the body.
 Use it to knit tanks, tees, tunics, shells, pullover or cardigan sweaters.